 After you’ve done all of that, your new student loan lender will contact you with the rest of the details of your loan.

 When refinancing your student loans is a good idea

 Refinancing your student loans with Credible is ideal if you have private student loans, which can have higher rates and no protections to begin with.
-And, refinancing is still an option for federal student loans as long as you know you can make your monthly payments.
+Refinancing is definitely an option with federal student loans as long as you know that you can make your monthly payments.